Micro-Holding-Co-Ownership/micro-holding-co-ownership.github.io/README.md

 **One-time task**

-1. Task - Everyone an create a task
+1. Task - Everyone can create a task
-2. Negotiations - We need to set the Price (% of shares) and Deliverables  for this task -  debatable (person himself or others)
+2. Negotiations - We need to set the Price (% of shares) and Deliverables  for each task -  debatable (person himself or others)
 3. Contract - set the rules who pays, how much each, and when (now or after the task is done)
 4. Payment - the person who created a task, gets shares